astroboy7531/GK-docusaurus/docs/2/c.md

 | **Epic**      | 28                | 64                | 12                  |
 | **Legendary** | 56                | 128               | 14                  |

-The rarity bonus per race will stay the same however mixed-race Descendants will have the Bonus applied to both of their parent race's special aeributes.
+The rarity bonus per race will stay the same however mixed-race Descendants will have the Bonus applied to both of their parent race's special attributes.s

 | Rarity        | Bonus |
 | ------------- | ----- |